alphagov/verify-local-patterns/CONTRIBUTING.md

 ## Raising bugs with the project

-When raising bugs please explain the issue in good detail and if neccesary, provide a guide to how to replicate it.
+Bugs are reported as issues, but with the #bug tag.
+Please explain the issue in good detail and if neccesary, provide a guide to how to replicate it.
 When describing the bug it's useful to follow the format:

 - what you did
 - what you expected to happen
 - what happened

+## Submitting pull requests

+If you have fixed an issue which is already open, please feel free to submit a pull request.

+Unsolicited pull requests which do not refer to open issues might not be merged.

 ## Contact the team